 Absolute bacterial abundance

-Similarly, if the abundance of one bacterium increases it will decrease the relative abundance of other bacteria and based on relative abundance data it is difficult to detect which bacteria actually changed its abundance.
-We simple see that their relative abundance changed.
-Statistical solutions have been developed to facilitate the identification of such changes from relative abundance data, however these methods have limitations such as small sample sizes.
+But sometimes insight into the absolute abundance of organisms in a sample is necessary to fully understand how the microbiome is affected.
+Such a situation may arise if a treatment does not change the relative abundance of the microorganisms but changes the absolute bacterial abundance.
+Similarly, if the abundance of one bacterium increases it will decrease the relative abundance of other bacteria, but perhaps not their actual amount (see the figure below).
+But based on relative abundance data it is difficult to detect if a bacterium actually changed its absorlute abundance.
+Without absolute quantification, we simply observe that their relative abundance changed.
+Statistical solutions have been developed to facilitate the identification of such changes from relative abundance data, however these methods have limitations, and it can therefore be an advantage to use methods that allow for absolute quantification.
+This is specifically the case in studies with small sample sizes.

 Spike-in of bacteria allows absolute quantification